tldr-pages/tldr/pages/common/nc.md

 `nc -v -z -w {{timeout_in_seconds}} {{host}} {{start_port}}-{{end_port}}`

-- Start a listener on the specified TCP port and provide your local shell access to the connected party (that is dangerous if abused):
+- Start a listener on the specified TCP port and provide your local shell access to the connected party (this is dangerous and can be abused):

 `nc -l -p {{port}} -e {{shell_executable}}`